Firm-Tofu10/FunctionBreakDown/gist-template.md

 The bracket is used to specify characters within them the match.
 Any character between the brackets [] will match, and you can also use a hyphen to define a set.
 Curly braces {} are used to specify an exact amount of things to match.
 Parentheses () represent remembered matches.
 All the diffrent symbols listed are important to the syntaxt of the expression.
 ### Greedy and Lazy Match
 Greedy: For every position in the string Try to match the pattern at that position.
 If there’s no match, go to the next position.
-Lazy: This as the name implies is the optosit of a greedy search in that it will repeat the pattern for a set minimum number of times.
+Lazy: This as the name implies is the optosit of a greedy search, in that it will repeat the pattern for a set minimum number of times.
 ### Boundaries
 Boundaries: will match a position where one side is a word character is most of the time a letter,digit, or underscore and the opposite side is not a word character.
 ### Back-references
+Back-references: are used to go back and capture previous text this is kinda simuler to reusing a function later.
+This is helpful so that you can use a previously made asset without need to repeat yourself.
 ### Look-ahead and Look-behind
+Look-ahead and look-behind: Both finds patterns that are after or intorduce by another pattern.
+The syntaxt that dose this is both look-ahead and look-behind both again refering to search (lookaround).
 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Firm-Tofu10
+My name is Bryson Benson I am a 24 year old dev at the start of my career, If there are any problems with the material or somthing I can make better please contact me via github https://github.com/Firm-Tofu10